JMoloughney/mod-3-fundamentals-review-nyc-web-031218/README.md

 * Can be redefined or changed
 * Block scoped - variables declared using `let` can only be accessed within the block it is declared in.
-* are not accessible before they are assigned
+* Are not accessible before they are assigned
 * Cannot be redeclared in the same scope

 ```